themefisher/educenter-hugo/exampleSite/content/english/about/_index.md

 ---
 ## What We Do

-*      Develop effective curriculums on topics such as computer literacy, design, programming, problem-solving, creative thinking, design thinking, and innovation
+*      **Develop** effective curriculums on topics such as computer literacy, design, programming, problem-solving, creative thinking, design thinking, and innovation
-*      Acquire resources to set up computer labs, such as internet access, computers, tablets, and mobile phones, for academic purposes
+*      **Acquire** resources to set up computer labs, such as internet access, computers, tablets, and mobile phones, for academic purposes
-*      Develop mentorship programs for children
+*      **Build** mentorship programs for children
   Training teachers on relevant curriculums